TTK4145/Project/testing_from_home.md

 ### Blocking everything

 In case you want to block *everything*, change the rule to let the simulator(s) through, then drop everything else.
-This is what the student assistants do for live testing on the lab, as it lets them avoid having to look up what ports you program uses.

  - Linux / `iptables`
     ```